anatman-org/prime/README.txt

     junk that memory had made precious,
     far more precious than anything the sea might yield."

   Nathaniel West,
     "Miss Lonelyhearts", page 23 of the New Directions paperback edition

+he preserves what She gives
+and treasures it

+but it all needs to go back to the sea

+Lalla says,
+  paraphernalia is not needed

+  by someone who takes the Giver's words and honestly understands and lives them

 ䷒>䷭